Belief Bias Identification

-After seeing this sequence participants are asked to report their belief distribution\footnote{see section \ref{sec.eliciting} for details about the elicitation of beta distributions.} (Figure \ref{fig:Prior example}) about the percentage of red balls in the selected urn.
-This first report, is taken as a prior.
-Once this prior distribution is elicited, a second sequence of draws is drawn from the same selected urn and shown to the subjects.
-In this case, either three, five or seven balls are extracted at random from the urn.
-After observing this second information signal, participants are asked to report their (posterior) belief distribution\footnote{Both in the prior and posterior elicitations, participants need to update from a given default beta distribution.
-Before eliciting their prior, the default beta distribution they see is a uniform distribution (as this is the exogenously implemented ``prior of the prior").
-Accordingly, the default beta distribution they update before eliciting their posterior is their own prior report.} (Figure \ref{fig:Posterior example}).
-Once this is done, a new urn from the pool of 99 urns is selected, with replacement, and this process is repeated thirty times.
-All of the subjects had an identical selection of urns and sequences of draws, but the order of the tasks was randomized between participants.
-All of the belief-elicitation tasks were incentiviced with a binarized scoring rule (more details in section \ref{sec.eliciting} and appendix \ref{sec.scoring rules})
+After observing this first sequence, participants were asked to report their belief distribution\footnote{See Section \ref{sec.eliciting} for details about the elicitation of beta distributions.} (Figure \ref{fig:Prior example}) about the percentage of red balls in the selected urn.
+This first report is treated as a prior.
+Once this prior distribution was elicited, a second sequence of draws from the same selected urn was shown to participants.
+In this case, either three, five, or seven balls were drawn at random from the urn.
+After observing this second information signal, participants were asked to report their posterior belief distribution\footnote{Both in the prior and posterior reports, participants needed to update from a given default beta distribution.
+Before eliciting their prior, the default beta distribution shown was uniform (as this was the exogenously implemented ``prior of the prior").
+Accordingly, the default beta distribution shown before eliciting the posterior was the participant's own prior report.} (Figure \ref{fig:Posterior example}).
+Once this was done, a new urn from the pool of 99 urns was selected, with replacement, and the process was repeated 30 times.
+All subjects faced the same set of urns and sequences of draws, but the order of tasks was randomized across participants.
+All belief-elicitation tasks were incentivized using a binarized scoring rule (more details are provided in Section \ref{sec.eliciting} and Appendix \ref{sec.scoring rules}).

-To assess the role of motivated beliefs, fifteen of the thirty urns (placed at a random spots of the experiment) had an extra payment attached to it.
-I henceforth refer to these urns as \textit{dollar urns}.
-In particular, when participants reported beliefs about these urns they receive a payment, in cents, equal to the (unknown) number of red balls in the selected urn.
-This means that participants should have a preference over the content of \textit{dollar urns}.
+To assess the role of motivated beliefs, fifteen of the thirty tasks, placed at random positions in the experiment, required participants to report beliefs about urns to which an additional payment was attached.
+I henceforth refer to these as \textit{dollar urns}.
+In these tasks, participants received a payment in cents equal to the (unknown) number of red balls in the selected urn.
+Thus, participants had a monetary incentive to prefer urns with a higher proportion of red balls.